 - Are contractors and self-employed business owners eligible for the Super Guarantee?

 - What are the Super Guarantee contribution limits?

 - How does the Super Guarantee work if I have more than one job?

 What is the Superannuation Guarantee?

-The Superannuation Guarantee, commonly known as Super Guarantee or SG for short, is the contribution that’s regularly made into your super fund by your employer to help bolster retirement savings and supplement the Age Pension.
-Currently this is set at 9.5% of your base salary.
+The Superannuation Guarantee, commonly known as the Super Guarantee or SG for short, is the contribution that’s regularly made into your super fund by your employer to help bolster retirement savings and supplement the Age Pension.
+Currently, it is set at 9.5% of your base salary.

 This contribution is tied in with your salary or remuneration package and is paid on top of your salary, with compliance governed by the Superannuation Guarantee (Administration) Act 1992 (Cth).